adithyaa2001/Design-of-CMOS-AND-Gate/README.md

 ![CMOS AND Gate Simulation](/CMOS_AND_Gate_simulation.jpg)

 **From the above plots we can clearly see that the output is high if and only if both inputs are high**

+## References
+Digital Integrated Circuits : A Design Perspective (Jan Rabaey and Anantha Chandrakasan)

+## Acknowledgements
+I would like to thank IIT Hyderabad, VSD and Synopsys for giving us this wonderfull opportunity to learn and grow